H4ckB4s3/hns-bio/README.md

 ---

 # Note:
 This is an experimental demo.
-It uses an HNS node (by [Eskimo](https://github.com/eskimo)) to fetch the TXT records.
+It uses HNS nodes (by [Eskimo](https://github.com/eskimo) and [James]([https://github.com/eskimo](https://github.com/james-stevens))) to fetch the TXT records.
 When an NS is set up, it will fetch only off-chain TXT records..
 It works with Handshake HNS TLDs, HNS SLDs, HNS dSLDs, and ICANN SLDs.

 The primary goal of this demo is to establish a universal standard for TXT records and pave the way for APIs supporting wallets, socials, logins,...